 Prepare score boards for walls and signs at each site.
+These must be the same format and order of names as used in the program.

 Publicity Coordinator - Arrange for notices in newspapers, Community TV, Radio

 Facility Audit - For pre sanctioning package